Bilateral Brief: India-Pakistan Relations

 Bilateral Dialogue: Background Details [2010-2014]

-18. Terrorism emanating from Pakistan or territory under Pakistan's control remains a core concern in bilateral relations.
+- Terrorism emanating from Pakistan or territory under Pakistan's control remains a core concern in bilateral relations.
 This is precisely why India has sought a firm and abiding implementation of the commitment from Pakistan, formally conveyed in January 2004, that it will not allow its territory and territory under its control to be used for the aiding and abetting of terrorist activity directed against India and for providing sanctuary to such terrorist groups.
 India has consistently stressed the need for Pakistan to fulfill its oft-repeated assurances, given to India at the highest level, that territory under its control would not be allowed to be used for anti-India activities in any manner.
 It is critical for the security of the region that Pakistan undertakes determined action to dismantle the terrorist networks, organizations and infrastructure.
 However, internationally sanctioned terrorist entities such as Lashkar-e-Taiba (LeT) continue to function in Pakistan under various aliases, such as Jamat-ud-Dawa, whose enhanced profile and activities indicate continued flow of resources in violation of the UN sanctions.
 LeT's leader Hafiz Saeed and his followers also continue to plan and incite violence against India.
 Pakistan placed Hafiz Saeed and four other members of LeT/JuD under house detention in the last week of January 2016.
 Hafiz Saeed was also placed under the Fourth Schedule of Pakistan’s Anti-Terrorism Act, action mandated internationally against him and his terrorist organizations and colleagues.
 It is but a first logical step in bringing them to justice, and in ridding our region of the twin menaces of terrorism and violent extremism.

 Trade and Economic Relations

-21. India-Pakistan bilateral trade in 2013-14 touched a peak of US$ 2.7 billion, before dropping marginally to US$ 2.35 billion in 2014-15.
+- India-Pakistan bilateral trade in 2013-14 touched a peak of US$ 2.7 billion, before dropping marginally to US$ 2.35 billion in 2014-15.
 The bilateral trade showed a slight increase in 2015-16 to US$ 2.61 billion, with exports from India at US$ 2.17 billion and imports from Pakistan at US$ 441 million.
 The imports from Pakistan have shown a gradual declining trend since 2012-13, when it touched US$ 541.87 billion.
 Main items of export from India to Pakistan are: cotton, organic chemicals, machinery, food products including prepared animal fodder, vegetables, plastic articles, man-made filament, coffee, tea and spices, dyes, oil seeds and olea, etc. Main items of import by India from Pakistan are: copper and copper articles, fruits and nuts, cotton, salt, sulphur and earths and stones, organic chemicals, mineral fuels, rubber plastic products, wool, etc.

 Most Favoured Nation [MFN] Status